 Because Deel has not yet gone public, its shares are unavailable on traditional stock exchanges.
 Investors who want exposure to the company before an IPO need to go through a private secondary marketplace, and that is exactly what Acquire.Fi provides.

 Acquire.Fi connects buyers directly with Deel employees and early backers who are looking to liquidate their private holdings.
-If you want to buy Deel stock pre-IPO, you can browse active sell-side offers already listed on the marketplace, or submit your own Buy listing specifying the ticket size and valuation you are targeting.
-Minority shareholders looking to sell Deel stock pre-IPO have the same flexibility on the other side: you can review offers from qualified buyers or create a Sell listing on your own terms, with full discretion throughout the process.
+If you want to buy Deel pre-IPO stock, you can browse active sell-side offers already listed on the marketplace, or submit your own Buy listing specifying the ticket size and valuation you are targeting.
+Minority shareholders looking to sell Deel pre-IPO stock have the same flexibility on the other side: you can review offers from qualified buyers or create a Sell listing on your own terms, with full discretion throughout the process.

-What sets Acquire.Fi apart from informal alternatives is the structure it brings to an otherwise opaque market.
-Private share transactions have traditionally been arranged through Telegram groups, Discord servers, or personal networks, none of which offer any meaningful verification of who you are dealing with or what you are agreeing to.
-On Acquire.Fi, counterparties go through a vetting process before they can participate, offers are transparently defined, and the team stays involved from the initial introduction all the way through to closing.
-That level of support matters in a transaction type where the legal and financial details can get complicated quickly.
+What sets Acquire.Fi apart from informal alternatives is structure.
+Private share transactions have traditionally been arranged through Telegram groups, Discord servers, or personal networks, none of which verify who you're dealing with or what you're agreeing to.
+On Acquire.Fi, participants go through a vetting process before they can engage, offers are transparently defined, and the team stays involved from initial introduction through to close.
+Where securities laws apply, transactions are handled through the appropriate licensed channels.